nniiicc/ESIP_TestBed_CodeMinMeta/Proposal.md

 [JSON-LD](http://json-ld.org/) is a lightweight format that offers semantic meaning at a substantially lower barrier of creation than RDF, it has emerged over the last 2-3 years as the standard for serving data via APIs, and more importantly for our work here, it can leverage existing ontologies, like 'creative works' in [schema.org](http://schema.org/Code), for describing a codebase.

+*Are there any other benefits to working with existing efforts**

+This coordinated work should make it possible for tools like [Fidgit](https://github.com/openjournals/fidgit) -  developed to lower the barrier to archiving and obtaining a persistent identifier for code -  to be leveraged and used by a broader network of software archves.

 *How does the ESIP community benefit from this work?*

 After completing the crosswalking exercise we will complete 3-5 use cases from ESIP software.
 This will include working with a software producer to create the metadata using our minimum standard -and then asking users (potential and actual) of that softare to judge the quality, and meaningfullness of these descriptions.